Cosby5/All-My-Stars/README.md

 ## TypeScript

+- [chrome](https://github.com/browserless/chrome) - Chrome as a service in docker.
+Run on our cloud, or bring your own
 - [overseerr](https://github.com/sct/overseerr) - Request management and media discovery tool for the Plex ecosystem
 - [brighterscript](https://github.com/rokucommunity/brighterscript) - A superset of Roku's BrightScript language
 - [vscode-live-server](https://github.com/ritwickdey/vscode-live-server) - Launch a development local Server with live reload feature for static & dynamic pages.